JaredGatewaySolutions/predictive-maintenance-trucks/README.md

 ## 🎯 Overview

-This system predicts vehicle failures using **XGBoost** with cost-sensitive learning, provides **SHAP-based explanations** for "why" predictions, and includes **model versioning** with JSON-based persistence.
+This system predicts vehicle failures using **XGBoost** with sensitive learning, provides **SHAP-based explanations** for "why" predictions, and includes **model versioning** with JSON-based persistence.
 Designed for microservices deployment.

 **Key Features:**